 #7: Pura Vida

 Pura vida means “The pure life”.
 The relaxed lifestyle of Costa Rica and its inhabitants is so refreshing.
-Rated as the happiest country in the world by the world happiness index, it’s easy to look around and feel the love.
+Rated as one of the happiest countries in the world by the world happiness index, it’s easy to look around and feel the love.
 The pura vida lifestyle is just an overall feeling, a great atmosphere, and an intangible element that makes visitors fall in love with this beautiful nation.
-My experience studying abroad with Sol made me understand what the “pura vida” is all about!
+My experience studying abroad made me understand what the “pura vida” is all about!
+After my program ended, I have since returned twice and I know I’ll go back again!

 #8: The Fruit and Local Markets

 Okay, so maybe I’m the only one who thinks sloth deserve their own number in this list- but sloths are SO CUTE!
-I had always wanted to see one, and with Sol I had the chance to see more than I could count!
-In many of the national parks, you are basically guaranteed several wild sloth sightings (I mean, they aren’t going anywhere fast), and visiting the Toucan Rescue Ranch with Sol allowed me to see them up close and personal (they even let me take a photo with one!)
-If you love sloths, you will without doubt love Costa Rica!
-What better reason to study abroad?
+I had always wanted to see one, and by living in Costa Rica I had the chance to see more than I could count!
+In many of the national parks, you are basically guaranteed several wild sloth sightings (I mean, they aren’t going anywhere fast), and visiting the Toucan Rescue Ranch allowed me to see them up close and personal (they even let me take a photo with one!)
+If you love sloths, you will without doubt love it here!
+What better reason to study abroad in Costa Rica?